-Learning how to describe places and people lucidly is a vital skill for all fiction authors.
+Learning how to describe places and people with lucid language is a vital skill for all writers.
 Effective descriptive words show mood and character in addition to appearance.
 The best descriptions draw us in and keep us rapt with attention, placing us in a scene.
-Here are 5 tips for writing memorable places and characters:
+Here are 6 tips for writing memorable places and characters:

 1. Use great (not merely ‘nice’) adjectives

 The word ‘nice’ itself is a good example of a nice adjective.
 It’s nondescript, the opposite of descriptive.